Our customers have been hired by:

 - Examples of creative thinking skills include: problem solving, writing, visual art, communication skills, and open-mindedness.

-- Top areas for creative hiring in 2019 will be: web and mobile development, web production, user interface and interaction design, creative development, and visual design.
+- Top areas for creative hiring will be: web and mobile development, web production, user interface and interaction design, creative development, and visual design.

 - To show your creative thinking skills on a resume or during a job interview, don’t just list them: provide real-life examples of how you used them.